Bar Professional Training Course (full-time)

 A £50m project is also underway to build the new Faculty of Business and Law building.
 Located in the heart of the campus, the building will provide innovative teaching spaces, including two showcase law courts, flexible social learning spaces and an external business engagement space.

 Find out more about the facilities and resources UWE has to offer.

 Pro Bono Unit

-The BPTC prepares you for a successful career as a barrister and aims to give you the necessary skills and knowledge to secure a pupillage.
+The BPTC prepares you for a successful career as a barrister and is designed to give you the necessary skills, knowledge and network to secure a pupillage.

 Supplementary fee information